-- Grow your tomatoes in a location that has as much direct sun and shelter from winds as you can.
+- Start growing your scrumptious tomatoes in a location that has as much direct sun and shelter from winds as you can.
 I’m growing mine in my greenhouse, but this isn’t essential.
 Last year, I grew lots of scrumptious tomatoes outside and it worked a treat!

 - Make sure your tomatoes are planted in good soil or compost – add peat free compost to give your plant that extra boost.